-15 workshops and tutorials are offered by partner organisations and commercial partners to foster individual contacts.
-These events are meant to give useful information, especially for young scientists, or to discuss technical advances in various fields of neuroscience, with the emphasis on techniques, not on scientific results.
-The workshops are live events only, no prerecorded material will be availabe in advance.
+15 workshops and tutorials were offered by partner organisations and commercial partners to foster individual contacts.
+These events were meant to give useful information, especially for young scientists, or to discuss technical advances in various fields of neuroscience, with the emphasis on techniques, not on scientific results.
+The workshops were live events only.

 Workshop - W1

 Transparency in animal research - from best practice examples to a formal transparency agreement (W1)

 organized by: Tierversuche verstehen - Informationsinitiative der Wissenschaft

 Stefan Treue (Göttingen) and Roman Stilling (Münster)

 The trend towards more openness and transparency in animal-based research gaining momentum from the widespread experience that keeping out of the public discussion about this topic leads to a lack of fact-based information and expertise in the public debate that is filled by radical opponents to animal use in research.